S Carolina push to be 49th state with hate crime law stalls

 “Those who commit hateful acts and are motivated by certain biases seek to terrorize not just an individual but an entire community,” they wrote in a letter to their local state Sen. Thomas McElveen.

 The bill as originally written would have allowed additional punishment for the harassment.
-But the House removed vandalism and harassment from the from the proposal before passing it last year.
+But the House removed vandalism and harassment from the proposal before passing it last year.

+This story corrects the spelling of state Rep. Wendell Gilliard’s last name.

 Follow Jeffrey Collins on Twitter at https://twitter.com/JSCollinsAP.